ViniciusBMonteiro/ArecoProject/README.md

 - PostgreSQL

 ## How to use
 1. When running the application, the first screen for configuring the application's connection to the database will be displayed.
-You will need to enter the name of the desired database, port and server for the automatic creation of the table that will be used.
+You will need to enter the name of the desired database, port and server for the automatic creation of the "productreg" table that will be used.
 2. Within the already configured application, it is possible to register a product by navigating through the menu (Register\Products), on the "Add" button.
-3. To edit, it is necessary to select the record and click on the "Edit" button.
+4. To edit, it is necessary to select the record and click on the "Edit" button.
-4. To delete a record, simply select it and click on "Delete".
+5. To delete a record, simply select it and click on "Delete".
-5. In the "Settings" option in the menu, it is possible to reconfigure the application's connection with the database, and it may be possible to change, for example, the database.
+6. In the "Settings" option in the menu, it is possible to reconfigure the application's connection with the database, and it may be possible to change, for example, the database.
-6. To close the application, simply click on "Exit"
+7. To close the application, simply click on "Exit"
+8. It is essential to access the application with the same user who owns the "productreg" table created.

 -------------------------------- Portugûes --------------------------------